100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 Glugland

-80 Siloso Road (take a shuttle bus from HarbourFront or beach tram from Beach station)
+80 Siloso Road (take a beach tram from Beach station)

-Located within the Southside Interim Market, Glugland-labelled and imported craft beers are served from the taps in 10-oz tulip glasses.
-Proper (if pricey) food is available from the other stalls but 4AM Pizza needs to be reserved via their Instagram account three days in advance.
-Make reservations via the Southside link; take the Beach Shuttle from the Sentosa Express Beach Station to Siloso Point.
+At Market Hall (formerly Southside Interim Market), Glugland-labelled and imported craft beers are served from the taps in 10-oz tulip glasses.
+Proper (if pricey) food is available from the other stalls but 4AM Pizza needs to be reserved three days in advance.
+Take the Beach Shuttle from the Sentosa Express Beach Station to Siloso Point.

 Singapore craft beer bars in the east